Who we are

 Ways in which we use your personal information

 We keep your personal information only for as long as required for the purposes for which it’s supplied.
 Where your information is no longer required, we will always make sure it is disposed of in a safe and secure manner.
-Details of our data retention periods for the different types of personal data that we hold are held in our data protection policy.

 We will only ever use your data in line with our commitments to you.
 Should you have any concerns about this, please contact us.